pinecone-io/pinecone-ts-client/README.md

 Rerank documents in descending relevance-order against a query.

+**Note:** The `score` represents the absolute measure of relevance of a given query and passage pair.
+Normalized between [0, 1], the `score` represents how closely relevant a specific item and query are, with scores closer to 1 indicating higher relevance.

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';
 const pc = new Pinecone();